-Based on the number enrolled, not the number receiving the infusion with CAR-T cells
+^{}Based on the number enrolled, not the number receiving the infusion with CAR-T cells B-ALL: B-cell Acute lymphoblastic leukemia

-While this presentation suggests more modest benefits, the overall response rates are higher with tisagenlecleucel than with the other therapies.
+While this presentation suggests more modest benefits, the overall remission rates are higher with tisagenlecleucel than with the other therapies.
 These response rates for CAR-T therapy may improve if the number of manufacturing failures decreases with time and experience.

 As noted above, event-free survival at four years would be the most robust estimate of cure, but follow-up was too short in the trials to attempt an estimation.
 All three trials of tisagenlecleucel estimated the event-free survival six months after infusion, which ranged from 55% to 75%.
 Again, this fails to account for patients who were enrolled, but could not receive CAR-T therapy.
-Table 4.4 below estimates the overall event-free survival in the trials based on the number of patients enrolled.
+Table 3.4 below estimates the overall event-free survival in the trials based on the number of patients enrolled.

-Table 4.4.
-Estimated Event-Free Survival at Six Months in Therapies for Relapsed or RefractoryChildhood B-ALL
+Table 3.4.
+Estimated Event-Free Survival at Six Months in Therapies for Relapsed or Refractory Childhood B-ALL

 Trial Therapy Event-free Survival at 6 Months Overall Survival at 12 Months

-B2101J Tisagenlecleucel 58% 81%
+B2101J 18 Tisagenlecleucel 58% 81%

-B2205J Tisagenlecleucel 46% 62%
+B2205J 18 Tisagenlecleucel 46% 62%

-B2202 / ELIANA Tisagenlecleucel 53% 79%
+B2202 / ELIANA 19 Tisagenlecleucel 60% 62%

-Jeha 2006 19 Clofarabine 11% 20%
+Jeha 2006 20 Clofarabine 11% 20%

-Hijiya 2011 18 Clofarabine/etoposide/ cyclophosphamide 35% 35%
+Hijiya 2011 21 Clofarabine/etoposide/ cyclophosphamide 35% 35%

-Von Stackelberg 2016 20 Blinatumomab 16% 38%
+Von Stackelberg 2016 22 Blinatumomab 16% 38%

+Locatelli 2017 23 Blinatumomab NR NR

-Based on the number enrolled, not the number receiving the infusion with CAR-T cells or the number responding to treatment
+^{}Based on the number enrolled, not the number receiving the infusion with CAR-T cells or the number responding to treatment